Memory management

 Set-TargetMemoryForSQLInstance function

 Secondly, You will create a function that will adjust maximum memory setting for a single SQL instance.
 Select your favorite method to connect to a SQL Server instance and authenticate.
 I use a dedicated function that uses sql login authentication.
-This section has been removed to highlight the most important parts of the code.
+I removed this section to highlight the most important parts of the code.

 function Set-TargetMemoryForSQLInstance {